divinity666/ruby-grafana-reporter/README.md

         - /<<an-empty-local-path>>:/documents
       restart: unless-stopped

-After running this container, you have to copy the reporter files (I tend to use the single file application there) to your `<<an-empty-local-path>>`.
+After running this container, you have to copy the reporter files.
+Download the ruby grafana reporter to the folder `<<an-empty-local-path>>`.
+I tend to use the single file application there.

 To test the setup, you'll have to first step inside the container, e.g. by calling `docker exec` with the appropriate parameters.
 Then you can simply